 - Toast notifications have a fixed width and should not be expanded to fit the content area.

 Banners take over the top of an interface to show general notifications for the product or system, not a specific task.
 They persist until they are dismissed by the user.
-Banners can include a ghost button or link.
-Depending on the message, the user resolving a product or system issue (for example, updating necessary account information), may also dismiss the banner.
+Depending on the message, the user resolving a product or system issue (for example, updating necessary account information), may dismiss the banner.
 Banners may also persist across multiple sessions.

 - Banners should be placed at the top of the content area they relate to.